 Eid Lunch/Dinner: Desi Menu One, The Bigger Spread

-Eid Lunch/ Dinner: Desi Menu Two
+Eid Lunch/ Dinner: Desi Menu Two, for a Smaller Group

-Corn on the Cob (boil, sprinkle with a mixture of chili powder, salt, and lemon. obviously)
+- Corn on the Cob (boil, sprinkle with a mixture of chili powder, salt, and lemon. obviously)

 Eid Menu: Desi + Non Desi One: The Bigger Spread

-Rice - Plain or Matar Pulao
+- Rice - Plain or Matar Pulao

 Prep Ahead Tips: Marinate the chicken a day in advance, it cooks quickly stovetop the day of.
 The White Sauce Chicken Pasta and the Chicken and Cheese Casserole can be prepped a day before too, just bake the day of.
 The daal palak, kachay keemay ke kabab mixture, gobi gosht, baingan raita, caramel custard, and marble cake can all be made a day ahead.

-Eid Menu Desi + Non Desi: Two
+Eid Menu Desi + Non Desi: For a smaller group

-A Fattoush Salad or any green salad
+- A Fattoush Salad or any green salad

 Prep Ahead Tips: Marinate the chicken a day ahead and make both sauces.
-The Pasanday/Bhuna Gosht can be mae a day ahead as can the Aloo Cholay, the Jalfrezi, the Mousse and the Cake options.
+The Pasanday/Bhuna Gosht can be made a day ahead as can the Aloo Cholay, the Jalfrezi, the Mousse and the Cake options.
 Cauliflower fritters can be made the day of and just heated in the oven at 350F for a few minutes before serving.

 Hope these ideas help you plan a delicious Eid!